cellml/libcellml/docs/tutorials/tutorial2/tutorial2_cpp.rst

     libcellml::IssuePtr theFifteenthError = validator->error(14);

 Inside an :code:`Issue` structure are two fields which are really useful.
-These are the :code:`description` (which does what you'd think) and the :code:`specificationHeading`, which points you to the section in the CellML2.0 specification document for reference.
+These are the :code:`description` (which does what you'd think) and the :code:`referenceHeading`, which points you to the section in the CellML2.0 specification document for reference.

 .. container:: dothis